 - Remote workers are however not exempt from chronic stress.
-30% of men and 21% of women who work remotely admit that they cram six full days' worth of work into a 5-day work week.
+30% of men and 21% of women who work remotely admit that they cram the productivity of six full working days into a 5-day work week.

-- Workplace stress is caused by a number of factors, but according to 69% of stressed employees, the main aggressor is receiving assignments with unrealistic deadlines.
+- Workplace stress is caused by a number of factors, but according to 69% of stressed American workers, the main aggressor is receiving assignments with unrealistic deadlines.

 Is Workplace Stress an Epidemic Or a Global Pandemic?

-The United States is not alone in the stress landscape.
+The U.S. labor market and employees are not alone in the stress landscape.
 In fact, we’re not even the worst off.

 Gallup’s Global 2022 Workplace Report cites that 44% of people surveyed across the world experience significant workplace stress on a daily basis.
 A slight increase from 43% in 2021.

-North America, as a whole, comes in above this median, but still at second place with 50% of respondents admitting they feel stressed.
+North America, as a whole, comes in above this median, but still at second place with 50% of respondents admitting they feel the effects of stress.
 Same as Latin America and the Caribbean.